-A contemporary interpretation of 'Shall I compare thee to a summer’s day?' explores the themes of beauty and eternity.
+The contemporary interpretation of the poem 'Shall I compare thee to a summer’s day?' showcases the eternity of love and beauty.

 Prompt: